 - Recurrent thoughts of death or suicide

-If your doctor suspects your child has bipolar disorder or ADHD, here's what you can do:
+If your doctor suspects your child has bipolar disorder or ADHD, ask how the diagnosis was made and review all of the information that went into it.

-- Be sure the doctor evaluates the child over a period of time, not just from one visit.
+Have the doctor evaluate your child over a period of time, not during just one visit.
+Make sure they talk with teachers or got written reports from them.

-- Before deciding on treatment, consult an expert in child and adolescent psychiatry for a second opinion.
+Before you decide on treatment, get a second opinion from an expert in child and adolescent psychiatry.